FREQUENTLY ASKED QUESTIONS

 - Chest tightness

-Quitting smoking is the only thing you can do to slow the progression of COPD, but STIOLTO RESPIMAT can still help you breathe better.
+Quitting smoking is one of the most important things you can do to slow the progression of COPD.
+STIOLTO RESPIMAT can help you breathe easier, even if you have smoked.
 Once-daily STIOLTO is proven to help people who smoked a pack a day for 10 years breathe better.